João Amoêdo: Personal life

-João Amoêdo is son of radiologist doctor Armando Rocha Amoêdo and business owner Maria Elisa Filgueira Barreto.
+João Amoêdo is son of radiologist Armando Rocha Amoêdo and business owner Maria Elisa Filgueira Barreto.
 In 1987, Amoêdo married Rosa Helena Nasser and together they have three daughters.
-Always dedicated to sports, he completed 6 Ironman and more than 10 marathons.
+Always dedicated to sports, he completed six Ironman Triathlons and more than 10 marathons.
 In 2010, after recovering from a lymphoma, Amoêdo went back to his usual routine, including the sports.
 He remains active to this day.

 Founding the New Party

 In 2009, during a talk with friends, Amoêdo showed himself frustrated with the amount of taxes paid and the disproportionate level of public services provided in return by the government.
 He started to question the possibility of involving examples of private initiative to improve public services with great management, meritocracy, and transparency.

 After talks with politicians, he concluded that the only way to improve the lives of people is to bring new leadership to public life, creating a new institution - a political party different from the existing ones.
 The goal was to build a tool that would enable people that were never involved in politics but had an interest in it, and truly wanted to make a change, to participate.
 The only certainty, according to Amoêdo, was that the current politicians were not doing a good job, and the people had to get involved in order for true change to come about.

 Along with 181 citizens, those of 35 different professions and native from 10 different states from the Federation, found NOVO on 12 February 2011.
 On 15 September 2015, Novo had its definitive register approved and Amoêdo became the president of the party, withdrawn from office since July 2017.

+He left the New Party (NOVO) in November 2022, stating that the party he helped to found "no longer exists".
+He also stated that the party violates its own statute, manipulates the Ethics Committee to silence members, idolizes officeholders, and encourages anti-democratic actions.
+This decision came after internal criticism following Amoêdo's support for Luiz Inácio Lula da Silva, a member of the Workers' Party, in the second round of the 2022 Brazilian general election.
+In response, the New Party expressed regret over his statements, asserting that he had distanced himself from the party's principles and ideas.